htminuslab/Flash_Controller/README.md

 vsim -c -do "do run.do;quit -f"
 ```

-The testbench will erase page0 following by writing and reading back 3 test values.
+A simple testbench will erase page0 following by writing and reading back 3 test values.

 ```
 # do run.do